The Best Advice For Every Stage Of Your Relationship

 Characterized by euphoria and infatuation, the romance stage is both exciting and intoxicating.
 Oxytocin, also known as the “cuddle hormone,” is pumping through our veins, which is why it is important to stay grounded.
 Take a break from the rose-colored glasses, and don’t let your new relationship get in the way of your work, friendships, or hobbies.

 The power struggle phase is when things start to get serious.
 We start to question whether or not the person we’re with is right for us.
-Which is why so many breakups occur during this stage.
+This is why so many breakups occur during this stage.
 To avoid this, you should practice effective communication with your partner.
 We know that might want to steer clear of any conflict during this period.
 But if you aren’t addressing any of your concerns regarding their behavior or habits, you will build resentment for them.

 If you’ve made it through the power struggle phase, hooray!
 You’ve finally accepted your partner for who they really are.
 As a reward, you will experience a period of calm, stability, and intimacy.
 To move forward, it’s important to set boundaries, develop mutual respect, and explore new areas of your relationship.
 By doing so, you will protect the longevity of your relationship,